tianrunhe/alpaca-py-backtrader-api/README.md

 both REST and streaming interfaces.
 For details of each API behavior, please see the online API document.

-Note this module supports only python version 3.5 and above, due to the underlying library `alpaca-trade-api`.
+Note this module supports Python version 3.5 and above, with active development and testing on Python 3.7 through 3.10, due to the underlying library `alpaca-trade-api`.

 ## Install